How to add Digital Signature in Java Applications?

 How to integrate eSignature into Java Applications:

-Define Your Signers and Signing Order
+Step 1: Define Your Signers and Signing Order

 Let’s define the below two users which the order of signing.